 Fortunately, reducing plastic waste doesn’t have to be hard, nor does it have to complicate your current lifestyle.

-Below are some of the simplest ideas you can follow not just during Plastic Free July but throughout the year to bring your plastic use and waste to a minimum.
+Below are some of plastic free living ideas you can follow not just for the Plastic Free July movement but throughout the year.

 Let’s get started.